sharanyakr06/sharanyakr06/README.md

 ## 🚀 About Me
 - 📚 Pursuing *MCA* at NMAM Institute Of Technology
 - 📚 Studied *BCA* at Vivekananda College, Puttur
-- 💡 Interested in *Web Development, Databases, and Software Engineering*
+- 💡 Interested in *Full Stack Development, Web Development, Databases, and Software Engineering*
 - 🎯 Goal: Build a career in *software development*

 ## 🔧 Skills